No, Never Alone week 11

 “Behold, I am with you and will keep you wherever you go, and will bring you back to this land.
 For I will not leave you until I have done what I have promised you.”
 (Genesis 28:15).

-Question of the day: Why do Christians feel lonely?
+Question of the day: Why do we feel alone?

 A DEEPER LOOK